 Field work will involve two trips to each of three locations (i.e., six in total) over the course of the project to Iriomote, Japan; Anilao, the Philippines; Christmas Island, Indian Ocean.
 Each trip will last approximately two weeks.
-The project also involves two weeks in Townsville, Australia to collaborate with our project Partner, Prof. Morgan Pratchett.

 Further reading: